-*Building strength as well as fixing damage.
+*Building strength and fixing damage.

 *Making lives of normal people fulfilling by nurturing their genius.

 If you’re interested in testing your own happiness, then you can take a test.
-This short survey looks at all the different causations of happiness and the way the left and right brain works and interacts.
+This quick survey looks at all the different causations of happiness and the way the left and right brain works and interacts.

 There’s a difference between happy people and those who are sad.
-There are a few ways, but the main way is that intrinsically happy people are all social.
+There are a few ways, but the primary way is that intrinsically happy people are all social.
 Extremely so.
 They are all in a romantic relationship with a rich repertoire of friends.

 There are three ways we can be happy.

-Approx 50% of people who create this state do so because of heritage, and this is a state which is not particularly modifiable.
+Approx 50% of people who create this state do so because of heritage, and this is a state which is not modifiable.